-In the conditions of a year of crisis, the banking system has suffered due to decreased of activity, the Group managed to obtain favorable results for 2009.
+Due to current market conditions and economic crisis, the banking system has suffered due to decreased activity, but the Group managed to obtain favorable results for 2009.

-Due to economic collapse on the entire banking system were recorded growth of arrears to credit / financing and hence the provisions established by banks, such as net profit recorded in the banking system dropped significantly in 2009 compared to 2008.
+Due to economic collapse of the entire banking system, records indicated growth of arrears to credit / financing and hence the provisions established by banks, such as net profit recorded in the banking system dropped significantly in 2009 compared to 2008.

-Group management anticipates that the difficulties that have marked the Romanian economy will manifest in 2009 and during 2010, so the net cost of credit risk / financing will have a marked influence in 2010 on the financial results of banking sector in Romania, but it can not fairly estimate the events that could have an effect on the Romanian banking sector and subsequently, on its financial statements.
+Group management anticipates that the difficulties that have marked the Romanian economy will manifest in 2009 and during 2010, so the net cost of credit risk / financing will have a marked influence in 2010 on the financial results of banking sector in Romania, but it cannot fairly estimate the events that could have an effect on the Romanian banking sector and subsequently, on its financial statements.

-Group management estimates for 2010 and a high level of provisions on loans / financing, comparable to 2009, with corresponding effects on the Group's financial statements, but can not predict with rather high certainty the impact on the Group's financial statements as result of the deterioration in financial market liquidity, impairment of financial assets affected by non-cash market conditions and high volatility of national currency and financial markets.
+Group management estimates for 2010 and a high level of provisions on loans / financing, comparable to 2009, with corresponding effects on the Group's financial statements, but cannot predict with rather high certainty the impact on the Group's financial statements as a result of the deterioration in financial market liquidity, impairment of financial assets affected by non-cash market conditions and high volatility of national currency and financial markets.